Saints Theodores Greek Orthodox Church: History

-During one of the visits of Archbishop Timothios to Townsville in April 1944, one Greek resident, Thedoros Calagatis, offered the archbishop £1000 for the purpose of building a Greek Church in Townsville.
-As a result, Archbishop Timothios called a general meeting of all Townsville Greeks on Sunday 4 May 1944.
+During one of the visits of Archbishop Timothios to Townsville in April 1944, Greek resident Theodoros Calagatis offered the archbishop £1,000 for the purpose of building a Greek Church in Townsville.
+Archbishop Timothios called a general meeting of all Townsville Greeks on Sunday 4 May 1944.
 Approximately 65 people attended this meeting in which Archbishop Timothios was president, the chairman was Mr S. Nennas, and Mr George Keyatta, M.L.A., also presided:The meeting ended at 1.30 a.m. and nearly £3,000 was collected.
-The object of the collection was to establish and maintain faithfully and irrevocably the Dogma, the Holy Canons and conform to the immemorial usage of the Greek Orthodox church; to build and maintain a sacred church for public worship in the name of Saint Theodores; to establish a Greek school for the teaching of the Greek language and promote religious and moral education; to promote good-will and co-operation between members of the community and to ensure loyalty to the laws of this country and to promote good fellowship between our Australian citizens.
+The object of the collection was to establish and maintain faithfully and irrevocably the Dogma, the Holy Canons and conform to the immemorial usage of the Greek Orthodox church; to build and maintain a sacred church for public worship in the name of the Saints Theodores; to establish a Greek school for the teaching of the Greek language and promote religious and moral education; to promote good-will and co-operation between members of the community and to ensure loyalty to the laws of this country and to promote good fellowship between our Australian citizens.
 The trustees of this fund being His Grace Archbishop Timothios of Australia and New Zealand, The Consul General for Greece, Mr. Freeleagus, and George Keyatta, M.L.A.
 The money collected was deposited in the Bank of Australasia on account of the Greek Orthodox Church and School Building Fund.

 In approximately March 1945, a committee was elected at a general meeting with the power to acquire property and maintain the objects of the Greek Community of Townsville.
 This also included the commitment to build a church, priest's residence, and a community hall.
-Shortly afterwards a start was made to build a Greek Orthodox Church in Townsville when the granite foundation stone was laid in a ceremony performed by Archbishop Timothios, and attended by the Honorary Greek Consul Mr C. Freeleagus, on 16 March 1947.

-Also present was Mr A Stratigos, special envoy from Greece and Vice-President for the Greek-Australian Soldiers' League who six months earlier brought to Australia an urn containing earth from Australian soldiers' graves in Greece.
-By doing this, a 2600-year tradition was broken by which it was forbidden to send Greek soil to another country.
-This tradition was broken as a mark of admiration and esteem which the Greek Government holds towards Australia in sending men to help in the defence of Greek territory.
-The soil was presented to the Prime Minister of Australia, Ben Chifley.